oxinabox/Kaldi-Notes/tidigits/eval.md

 [This blog post](http://codingandlearning.blogspot.com.au/search/label/KWS14) gives an introduction to the Latices in Kaldi quiet well, relating them to the other FSTs.

 Kaldi creates and uses these latices during the decoding step.
-However, interpretting them can be hard, because all the commandline programs for working with them use [Kaldi's special table IO](http://kaldi.sourceforge.net/io_tut.html), describing how this works in detail is beyound the scope of this introduction.
+However, interpreting them can be hard, because all the command line programs for working with them use [Kaldi's special table IO](http://kaldi.sourceforge.net/io_tut.html), describing how this works in detail is beyond the scope of this introduction.
-The commandline programs in question can be found in `/kaldi-trunk/src/latbibin`
+The command line programs in question can be found in `/kaldi-trunk/src/latbibin`

 The Latices are output during the decoding into `<decode-dir>`.
-Into a numbered gzipped file. eg `lat.10.gz`.
-The number corrisponds to the Job number (because the data has been distributed to multiple processes).
-Each contains a single binery file.
+Into a numbered gzipped file.
+E.g. `lat.10.gz`.
+The number corresponds to the Job number (because the data has been distributed to multiple processes).
+Each contains a single binary file.
-Each of these archieves containes many latices - one for each utterance.
+Each of these achieves contains many latices - one for each utterance.

 Commands to work with them take the general form of:

 ```
-<latice-command> [options] "ark:gunzip -c <path to lat.N.gz>|" ark,t:<outputpath>
+<lattice-command> [options] "ark:gunzip -c <path to lat.N.gz>|" ark,t:<outputpath>

 ```
-Each of the latice commands do take the `--help` option which will cause them to give the other options.
+Each of the lattice commands do take the `--help` option which will cause them to give the other options.

-####Example Conveting a latice to a FST Diagram
+###Example Converting a lattice to a FST Diagram
 For example,
 Consider the lattice gzipped at `exp/mono0a/decode/lat.1.gz`